beve-org/beve/README.md

 The type of every value is defined within a single byte.

+> Wherever all caps `HEADER` is used, it describes this single byte type header.

-The first three bits describe the high level type via the following numerical values:
+The first three bits describe the type via the following numerical values:

 ```c++
 0 -> boolean